castwide/gamefic/README.md

     cd /path/to/repo
     bundle install

-Then use bundle exec to run the binaries:
+Then use bundle exec to run the binary:

     bundle exec gamefic
-    bundle exec gfk

 # Running the Examples

 The Git repo includes several demo games in the examples directory.
 You can run them from the command line like so:

-    gfk test examples/[name]
+    gamefic test examples/[name]

 One of the examples is a Gamefic implementation of [Cloak of Darkness](http://www.firthworks.com/roger/cloak/), courtesy of Peter Orme:

-    gfk test examples/cloak_of_darkness
+    gamefic test examples/cloak_of_darkness

 # Game Commands